There is something for everyone and everyone is welcome at the Mercury.

 The second of these productions, performed in our main house, was Ain’t Misbehavin’.
 The 10 strong cast and band were all artists of colour, but Dilek ensured that the creative team was equally diverse.
 It was Tyrone Huntley’s first directing opportunity (and gained a well-deserved The Stage Debut Award nomination) Oti Mabuse’s first theatre show as choreographer and a young member of the Mercury staff of South Asian heritage was offered a paid mentorship as Associate Lighting Designer.
 Thanks to arranging a co-production with Paul Taylor Mills Ltd, the show transferred to Southwark Playhouse and was nominated for five awards.
 Both this and Silence, a play about the polish community by Nicola Werenowska that toured following its sell-out run in our Studio, were productions that the Mercury and all its local communities can be truly proud of.

-During 2020, we have successfully continued to make progress in actively engaging and including communities, as we have sought new ways to maintain our relationships with young, elderly, and diverse communities across the region throughout the delivery of our free online activities, including a diverse selection of BSL signed Masterclasses and professional training for playwrights and emerging artists from all backgrounds .
+During 2020, we continued to make progress in actively engaging and including communities, as we sought new ways to maintain our relationships with young, elderly, and diverse communities across the region throughout the delivery of our free online activities, including a diverse selection of BSL signed Masterclasses and professional training for playwrights and emerging artists from all backgrounds .

 We have formed strong relationships with representatives from the minority communities around us and continue to support professional artists, writers, and performers at the Mercury to enhance awareness of cultural and faith contexts and building trust and communication.
 This enables us to play an active role in the community and identify and undertake any training needed to assist other professionals and develop our own understanding, work and sharing.

-We have held Scratch Nights for underrepresented artists, where most recently we invited 20 ethnically diverse seniors to work with us to hear their stories performed on stage in a project called #OneOfUs.
+We facilitate Scratch Nights for underrepresented artists, where most recently we invited 20 ethnically diverse seniors to work with us to hear their stories performed on stage in a project called #OneOfUs.
 The community were interviewed discussing their relationship with Colchester.
-Mini stories were then put on takeaway boxes/coffee cups and given out to members of the public inviting them to share their story.
+Mini stories were then put on takeaway boxes/coffee cups and given out to members of the public, inviting them to share their story.
 The project ran to celebrate unheard voices and tell untold journeys from people in Colchester.
 The stories reached at least 12,000 people promoting inclusivity and fostering a sense of belonging.

 Our Aspire Club Nights – designed for young people aged 7-18 with special educational needs and disabilities proved a success; we delivered exciting debating and public speaking workshops to the Afriuk Youth Group, celebrated International Mother Tongue day and joined the committee for the annual Rice Festival, which is a wonderful opportunity for all the community to come together to celebrate cultural diversity.